BopGbenga/lendsqr-wallet-/Readme.md

 The application is organized using a layered architecture:

-- **Controllers**: Handle HTTP requests and responses.
+- **Controllers**: Handle HTTP requests and send appropriate responses.
 - **Repositories**: Encapsulate all database logic using Knex.js for flexibility and maintainability.
-- **Middlewares**: Include faux authentication and potential error handling.
+- **Middlewares**: Include JWT authentication and Joi validation to handle access control and input validation across routes.
 - **Utils**: Contains helper functions like integration with the Adjutor Karma API.
+- **routes**:Routes: Define and organize all application endpoints, grouped by functionality.

-### 🔐 Faux Authentication
+### Faux Authentication

-Since real authentication was not required, I implemented a simple middleware to simulate user identity via a token or request header.
+A simple middleware simulates user identity using a token in the request header.

-### 🧾 Use of Transactions

-For operations like transfers and withdrawals, transactions are handled using Knex’s `.transaction()` block to ensure data consistency, especially when updating multiple records.

-### 🚫 Karma Blacklist Check
+### Karma Blacklist Check

 Before creating a user, a real-time check is done using the **Lendsqr Adjutor Karma API** to prevent blacklisted users from registering.

-### 🧪 Testing
+### Testing

 Unit tests were written using **Jest** to cover: